Best Cell Phone Plans with No Credit Check or Deposit Required

 Prepaid plans don’t require a deposit because the phone isn’t subsidized, meaning that you pay for your phone upfront.
 Phones range from $50 up into the hundreds, depending on what phone you chose.

 There are three major advantages to a prepaid plan:

+First, you don’t have to pay a deposit and can often just buy the phone outright for less than half of the required deposit for a contract plan.
+Second, your monthly bill with a prepaid plan is usually much cheaper ($20 – $30 less per month per line) – simply because you’ve already paid for the phone.
+Contract plans are more expensive because you are paying off the phone that you *thought* was free.
+It actually wasn’t free – the cost is just baked into your bill each month.
+The third major advantage is that you can cancel service or change carriers at any time since you aren’t locked into a contract.
 In conclusion – if you have bad credit or limited credit it’s usually cheaper to just buy the phone outright and go with a prepaid plan.
 Many people are moving to prepaid and unsubsidized plans regardless of their credit scores, simply because you get more flexibility and many of the plans are just as good as their subsidized counterparts, for half the price.